ACME-OUI/acme-web-fe/README.md

 To get the job cycle working, download the llnl-poller from [here](https://github.com/sterlingbaldwin/llnl-poller) follow its install steps and run it before submitting jobs from the dashboard.

+**constants**
+There is a hard coded file path in apps/run_manager/constants.py, it should be set to the location of your systems diagnostic and model output folder.